Frequently Asked Questions

 Groups that have been subject to racial or ethnic prejudice, such as farmers who are Black or African American, American Indian or Alaska Native, Hispanic or Latino, and Asian or Pacific Islander.

-ℹ We acknowledge that the term “socially disadvantaged” may not be how individuals who fit the definitions below identify themselves.
-In this guide, it is included to outline specific incentives and priorities for underserved producers within USDA programs.
+We acknowledge that the term “socially disadvantaged” may not be how individuals who fit the definitions below identify themselves.
+It is included to outline specific incentives and priorities for underserved producers within USDA programs.

 VETERAN PRODUCERS